Inhale

 I followed her into her office, and she closed the door behind me.

 “Have a seat, Mr. Robinson.”
 She sat behind her desk, which bore a considerable amount of paperwork.
-Her office walls had pictures of ocean scenes and photos of Nadeloi’s buildings.
+Her office walls had pictures of ocean scenes and photographs of Nadeloi’s buildings.

 “I am Officer Tanaka.
 We are proud of our village.
 We take care of it and respect it.”